 On 17 November 2015, the Bank and PKO BP entered into the Framework Agreement governing the acquisition of mortgage loans by the Bank from PKO BP.
-In 2021, PKO Bank Hipoteczny SA acquired a portfolio of residential mortgage loan receivables totalling PLN 157,984 thousand, and in 2020 - in the amount of PLN 342,417 thousand.
+As at 30 June 2019, the initial carrying amount of the mortgage loans acquired by the Bank in 2019 was PLN 2,519,297 thousand comparing to PLN 2,524,086 thousand acquired by the Bank in entire 2018.
 The payment of the purchase price for the mortgage loans is deferred and the deferral period is separately agreed between the Bank and PKO BP for each loan portfolio.